Kanchipuram: The Ultimate Pilgrimage Guide to the City of a Thousand Temples

 The Earth Element: Ekambareswarar Temple

-• The 3,500-Year-Old Mango Tree: In the inner courtyard stands the legendary Sthala Vriksham (sacred tree), a mango tree said to be over 3,500 years old, yielding four different types of mangoes representing the four Vedas.
+In the inner courtyard stands the legendary Sthala Vriksham (sacred tree), a mango tree said to be over 3,500 years old, yielding four different types of mangoes representing the four Vedas.
+Devotees believe that a couple who eats the fruit from this tree will be blessed with children.

 The Vaishnavite Anchor: Varadharaja Perumal Temple

-• The Golden and Silver Lizards: A highly unique ritual here involves climbing a small set of stairs behind the main sanctum to touch two large lizards—one carved in gold and one in silver—mounted on the ceiling.
+A highly unique ritual here involves climbing a small set of stairs behind the main sanctum to touch two large lizards, one carved in gold and one in silver, mounted on the ceiling.
 According to the Sthala Purana, touching them instantly cleanses the pilgrim of past life doshas and diseases.

 The Ancient Marvel: Kailasanathar Temple